Give2Peer/g2p-client-android/README.md

 - [x] Feature: a navigation drawer. \o/
 - [x] Feature: re-enable taking a picture from the app.
 - [x] Setting: move the map's region drawer FAB to the bottom center.
-- [x] Feature: display a count of available characters when appropriate.
+- [x] Feature: display a count of available characters when relevant.
-- [ ] BugHunt: automatic geolocation when adding an item
+- [x] BugHunt: automatic geolocation when adding an item.
+- [x] Design:  a splash of color.